 He actually scowled as I handed the money over; his shoulders hunched with a silent, admonishing Scooby Doo baddie finger wag.
 The poor guy had put so much effort into trying to rip me off.
 And he would have gotten away with too if it weren’t for us meddling kids.

-We’d been preparing for EE’s much hyped Halloween night for weeks.
-After the initial flurry of new students, the school’s intake had levelled out and Tracy was getting visibly nervous about the remaining holes in our teaching schedules.
+We’d been preparing for the school’s much hyped Halloween night for weeks.
+After the initial flurry of new students, the school’s intake had levelled out and Trudy was getting visibly nervous about the remaining holes in our teaching schedules.
 Calling an emergency meeting, she asked S, Lily, Nini and myself to put our heads together and brainstorm ideas for a kick ass Halloween event.

 But then… (evil music) … the children are faced with an altogether different proposition at house number three.
 “Trick or treat?” they cry hopefully, only to come face to face with an ugly old witch played by yours truly.
 “Go away!”
 I cackle, stealing their candy haul and pushing them away before slamming the door.
 It was at this point that the kids in the audience erupted!
 There was booing, jeering and genuine anger, while little Sonia had to be physically restrained by her mother from storming the stage!